doucetteorg/doucetteorg.github.io/link/index.md

+# Invalid Short URL.

-# This is a test of a subdirectory.
+This short URL is invalid.